Adverse Weather Information

 Below are links to important weather information

 Make a Kit

 During and after a hurricane, emergency professionals must first deal with the needs of the county on a wide-scale (clearing roads, opening shelters, and assessing damage).
-Additionally, in dire circumstances (think back to Katrina or to the widespread flooding after Florence last year), those same professionals need to call for and make plans to receive federal resources.
+Additionally, in dire circumstances (think back to Katrina or to the widespread flooding after Florence), those same professionals need to call for and make plans to receive federal resources.
 This takes time.
 Therefore, every person and family should be able to take care of themselves for at least 72 hours without power.
 A kit containing a 72-hour supply of essentials can make a huge difference.
 At minimum, a kit should have a three day supply of non-perishable food and one gallon of water per person per day for three days.
 For a family of 4, this is 12 gallons.
 A kit should also have batteries, a flashlight, a can opener, a radio, and first aid supplies.
 Learn more about preparing kits at this link: